timothycrosley/pdocs/README.md

 generate Markdown or HTML of a module's public interface, or it can be used to run an HTTP server that serves generated HTML for installed modules.

-`pdocs` is an MIT Licensed fork of `pdoc` with the goal of staying true to the original vision layed out by the project's creator.
+`pdocs` is an MIT Licensed fork of [pdoc](https://github.com/mitmproxy/pdoc)'s original implementation by Andrew Gallant (@BurntSushi). with the goal of staying true to the original vision layed out by the project's creator.

 NOTE: For most projects, the best way to use `pdocs` is using [portray](https://timothycrosley.github.io/portray/).